 - Find your current network connection (you’ll see the name of your network connection under Description)

 - Once you found your current network, click on it, and open the Category DWORD

 - Set the value of Category to 1 for Private, or 0 to Public (so, if your network is currently Public, change the value to 1, and opposite)

 - Restart your computer.

 All of the solutions listed above apply if you’re not able to connect with Edge only.
-But if you’re not able to open a certain webpage using any other browser, not just Microsoft Edge, you have a problem with your internet connection.
-In that case, go and check out our articles about internet problems in Windows 10, and what to do if your browser is not able to connect to the Internet.
+But if you’re not able to open a certain webpage using any other browser, not just Microsoft Edge, you have a problem with your Internet connection.

-If this doesn’t work, try removing absolutely all the extensions that you installed on your browser, restart you computer and check if the error persists.
+If this doesn’t work, try removing all the extensions installed on your browser, restart your computer, and check if the error persists.